 These five blue zones share the following characteristics that reinforce these healthy lifestyles and habits (Cavallini Solano et al., 2022, p.
 99):

-- Supportive social networks of family and community.
+- social support networks of family and community.

-Studying these populations is important.
-Without a doubt, they define the milestones of what has been considered healthy aging and highlight lifestyles that allow for a long life without disability, illness, or loneliness.
+It is important to study these populations.
+Undoubtedly, they mark the milestones of what has been considered healthy aging and highlight those lifestyles that allow for a long life without it meaning disability, illness or loneliness.

 Bibliography